HackBulgaria/Ruby-on-Rails-1/week4/online-store/README.md

 It's time again to create another web application.

-This time we'll be working on a online store.
+This time we'll be working on an online store.
 The application should provide only REST services in the form of JSON-formatted responses.
+No pretty HTML this time.

-We have a couple of concepts in our store.
+We have a couple of concepts in our store that you should be aware of.
 First we have brands.
 Every brand goes with its name and a short description.
+It represents the producer of a product.
 We have categories.
-We have products.
-Each product has a name, a brand, a category, a price and a quantity of stock.
+They have names only.
+Then we have products where each product has a name, a brand, a category, a price and a quantity of stock.

 What you have to do is define the following endpoints:
 * `GET /brands/count` - Returns count of the brands in the store.